sangeetashukla/OpenPedCan-analysis/analyses/create-subset-files/README.md

 Certain analysis modules have required modifications to the subset file creation steps beyond randomly selecting participants.

-* We have three RNA-seq datasets, `stranded`, `poly-A stranded`, and `poly-A`.
+* We have four RNA-seq datasets, `stranded`, `poly-A stranded`, `poly-A`, and `exome_capture`.
 Participant are selected proportional to the composition of RNA-Seq libraries in each cohort.
 * [`sex-prediction-from-RNASeq`]https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/sex-prediction-from-RNASeq) required that we specified `Male` and `Female` samples (`reported_gender`).
 We stratify the subset data based on the proportions of `reported_gender` in each cohort where applicable.
 All cohorts are approximately balanced in gender composition (as of v11 data release) except for `GTEx` where sample for `Female` participants are ~50% of those for `Male` participants.
 * `tp53_nf1_module` requires us to include a set of biospecimen IDs for samples that have _TP53_ and _NF1_ mutations and are present in the `stranded` RNA-seq dataset.
 See the `00-enrich-positive-examples` notebook for more information.